sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 # Manifests generation:
-NOTE: The discussion below on manifests generation is outside the scope of this doc.
-Provided here to kick off the brainstorming multiple options.
+***NOTE***: The discussion below on manifests generation is outside the scope of this doc.

+*This discussion here is to record the challenge to solve and kick off the brainstorming with a proposal.*

 The manifests set the runtime environment for a docker.
 This include, name, mounts, environment variables, and more.